udacity-tom/FSD_Image_Processing_API/README.md

 ## API Usage

+A full description of how to use the API is accessable via

+`localhost:3001/`

-On calling the URL of the image together with the relevant query parameters,
+On calling the URL of the image together with the relevant query parameters, for example,

-`localhost:3001/api/convertImage?filename=image.png&format=jpg&width=300&height=300`
+`localhost:3001/convertImage?filename=image.png&format=jpg&width=300&height=300`

-the image will be resized and reformatted and saved in a 'thumbs' subdirectory.
+the `image.png`(as in this example) will be resized and reformatted and saved in a 'thumbs' subdirectory.
 Subsequent calls to the same URL will be served from disk rather than being resized and reformatted again.

-A full description of how to use the API is accessable via

-`localhost:3001/api/`
+Without the query parameters the endpoint, `localhost:3001/convertImage` (for example), will redirect to the instructions page.
+Any other request ofther than `localhost:3001/`or `localhost:3001/convertImage`or ``localhost:3001/convertImage?filename=image.png&format=jpg&width=300&height=300` or `localhost:3001/convertImage?filename=image.png&width=300&height=300` will be redirected to the instruction page.

 ### Web API Additional Suggestions Added
 - Can accept and output other image formats other than JPG